menschlabs-challenges/coding-challenge-template/README.md

 go.
 Otherwise, start the server using `pg_ctl -D /usr/local/var/postgres -l logfile start`.
-If you installed via homebrew or a package manager on Linux, you might want to follow their corresponding instructions instead (With Homebrew, you can typicall start the server via launchctl using [these instructions](http://stackoverflow.com/a/23628638/4946850)).
+If you installed via homebrew or a package manager on Linux, you might want to follow their corresponding instructions instead (With Homebrew, you can typically start the server via launchctl using [these instructions](http://stackoverflow.com/a/23628638/4946850)).

 Once the server is up and running, make sure there is a database corresponding